2022/06/01

 Overheads

-You can use overheads to compliment the close miking and focus on capturing the cymbal sound.
-Depending on the number of cymbals and the size/width of the drum kit, you might need more than one microphone.
+Overhead microphones are often used on drum kits and excel in several situations.
+Either as the main pair to capture the drum kit sound or just to compliment the close miking and focus on capturing the cymbal sound.
+Depending on the number of cymbals and the size/width of the drum kit, more than one mic might be needed.
 A stereo pair is often used, and several stereo techniques are useful.

-AB stereo is popular with omni and directional microphones.
-When placing more than one microphone as an overhead, it is a good idea to secure that the distance from the snare is the same to both.
+AB stereo is popular with omni or directional microphones.
+Wide cardioid microphones can be placed closer to the drums and still capture a large area of the kit, where cardioid or even super cardioid will be more focused and on pick up smaller areas.
+When placing more than one microphone as an overhead, it is a good idea to secure that the distance from the snare to each microphone is the same.
 This will secure that the level, time and phase of the snare drum is the same in both overhead mics.
+And using the snare drum as the center point, makes sense as it is often the loudest and the most dominant sound of the kit.

-In some cases, an underhead miking technique is preferred.
-This technique allows the cymbals to be treaded more individually and is also sometimes preferred for practical and visual reasons.
+In some cases, an ”underhead” miking technique is preferred.
+Mics are placed either on separate stands or on the cymbal stand pointing the microphone upward towards the underneath the cymbals.
+This technique allows the cymbals to be treated more individually and is also sometimes preferred for practical and visual reasons.

 Hi-hat

-If the style requires the hi-hat as a distinct part in the drum mix, and not just naturally reproduced in the overhead pair, a designated microphone slightly above the cymbals can be used.
-The center of the hi-hat radiates higher frequencies and goes lower as you place the microphone closer to the edge.
-For more separation, positioning the hi-hat mic facing away from the snare is good trick but since the microphone is pointing at a reflective surface, you will hear a lot of spill from the rest of the drum kit.
+If the style requires the hi-hat as a distinct part in the drum mix, and not just naturally reproduced in the overhead pair, a designated microphone slightly above the hi-hat cymbals can be used.
+The frequencies radiated from the hi-hat are higher towards the center and lower as the mic is placed closer to the edge.
+Since the microphone is pointing at a reflective surface, you will hear a lot of spill from the rest of the drum kit.
+A good trick for more separation is to position the hi-hat mic facing away from the snare drum.
+Experiment with the angle of the microphone.

 Tom-toms (aka rack toms)

-Tom-toms can be miked the same way as the snare, except that the tom-toms have no snares underneath so capturing the resonator head has a different purpose.
-Pointing the microphone closer to the rim creates a higher pitch attack and pointing it more towards the center of the drum will generate a low end, more boomy sound.
+Tom-toms can be miked the same way as the snare, except that the tom-toms do not have metal strings (snares) underneath, so capturing the resonator head has a different purpose.
+Pointing the microphone closer to the rim creates a higher pitch attack and pointing it more towards the centre of the drum will generate a low end, more boomy sound with more level.

-Tom-toms have different roles depending on the style played so some considerations and genre aesthetics are appropriate.
+Tom-toms have different roles depending on the style played, so some considerations and genre aesthetics must be considered.
 In some genres, it is not common to use tom-tom mics at all.
 In these cases, accurately placed overheads are used to capture a balanced sound.
 But for pop and rock, the tom-toms require a closer miking technique to achieve a very isolated signal to process individually.

-It is recommended to experiment with the position and different angles to find the desired sound and minimize the bleed from the cymbals, which are often very close to the mics on the tom-toms
+It is recommended to experiment with different positions and angles to find the desired sound and minimize the bleed from the cymbals, which are often very close to the mics on the tom-toms.